So, you want to learn how to code in Python? Well, you can’t do that without knowing how to work with Python functions.

 Let that same function also print out the statement “outcome”.
 If we put down only “return outcome”, and then “return result”, what will we get when we call the function?
 Just the first object to return – the statement “outcome”.

 If instead, we print that statement and then return ‘result’, we will get what we wanted: the “outcome” statement and the result of the calculation – 12.
+(If you want to learn an elegant way of adding a statement with the elif keyword, check our tutorial What is Elif in Python.)

 This was to show you we can return only a single result out of a function.